-- Discrimination against employees, applicants, or eligibles on the basis of race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local human rights commission, disability, sexual orientation, or age will not be tolerated; - The Board is committed to the implementation of the affirmative action policies, programs, and procedures included in this plan; - The Board will continue to actively promote a program of affirmative action, wherever minorities, women, and persons with disabilities are underrepresented in the workforce; - The Board is committed to the retention of all qualified, talented employees, including protected group employees.
+- Discrimination against employees, applicants, or persons eligible to apply for a position on the basis of race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local human rights commission, disability, sexual orientation, or age will not be tolerated; - The Board is committed to the implementation of the affirmative action policies, programs, and procedures included in this plan; - The Board will continue to actively promote a program of affirmative action, wherever minorities, women, and persons with disabilities are underrepresented in the workforce; - The Board is committed to the retention of all qualified, talented employees, including protected group employees.

-The Office Manager will act as the Board's Affirmative Action Officer designee and ADA Coordinator designee and be responsible for monitoring the day-to-day activities of the program.
+The Management Analyst will act as the Board's Affirmative Action Officer designee and ADA Coordinator designee and be responsible for monitoring the day-to-day activities of the program.

-Anyone interested in reviewing the Board's Affirmative Action Plan or who has concerns about affirmative action or equal opportunity issues may request a copy of the plan from the Office Manager.
+Anyone interested in reviewing the Board's Affirmative Action Plan or who has concerns about affirmative action or equal opportunity issues may request a copy of the plan from the Management Analyst.